yossuzuk/parsimony/README.md

-# Source Code for "Detecting natural selection by parsimony method without inferring ancestral sequences in hemagglutinin of influenza A virus A(H1N1)pdm09"
+# Source code for "Detecting natural selection by parsimony method without inferring ancestral sequences in hemagglutinin of influenza A virus A(H1N1)pdm09"

 ## Overview